 Start dusting.
 I realize full well that this is one of those “no crap” moments, but bear with me.
 Many people do a rather half-assed job when it comes to dusting, and if you have dust allergies or have children or pets with dust allergies (see left for symptoms), then this is important.
 Dusting should be done at least twice a week.
 Start dusting high and work your way down.
 Don’t forget light fixtures and the tops of picture frames.
 For hard-to-reach places, ostrich feather dusters are nice.
 They quickly develop a static charge that works well for holding onto dust rather than just spreading it.
 If you use the rag or glove method, dampen them lightly with your cleaner of choice.
 Take your time and do a good job.
 If there’s dust to clean, clean it.

 Cleaning dust from floors.After you’ve dusted all the furniture, decorations, and fixtures, that dust is gonna have to settle somewhere.
 That somewhere is the floor.
 And so it doesn’t get kicked back up into the air, it’s important to clean the floors immediately after you dust.
 If you have carpet, vacuum.
 If you have hard floors, mop.
 While it may be tempting to sweep first, I advise against it.
 Sweeping is notorious for throwing dust back up into the air.
 When cleaning dust from floors, it’s also a good idea to move appliances and furniture.
 It’s amazing what gets built up behind refrigerators and couches.
 Also, if you have upholstered furniture, put the appropriate hose attachment onto your vacuum cleaner and vacuum every surface you can get to.
+Don’t forget that dust on light fixtures may be a fire hazard…turn those off before dusting to avoid burns.

 Keep a tidy house.
 The more junk you have laying around, the more surface area there is for dust to collect on.
 Pick up piles of dirty clothes.
 Get rid of old magazines, newspapers, and stacks of mail.
 Keep counters and tables wiped.
 Wash all bedding once a week (dust loves bedding), and store unused bedding in boxes, totes, or bags.
 While you’re at it, store off-season clothing in the same way.
 If you use rugs and slip covers in your home, make sure to take them outside when you shake them out.